gher-uliege/gher-uliege.github.io/Diva-Workshops/2020/index.md

 📍 Meeting point: Department of Physics and Astronomy, Viale Berti Pichat 6/2, Bologna at 1:00 PM.
 🕒 Meeting start: 1.30 PM

-Checking of installations
+* Checking of installations (20 minutes)
-Theory: introduction to variational analysis
+* Beginners:
+    * (Possibly continuation of checking of installation)
-Objective Analysis, Optimal Interpolation, and Variational Objective Analysis
+    * Introduction to Objective Analysis, Optimal Interpolation, and Variational Objective Analysis (Alexander Barth)
+    * Basic Julia commands and major differences with MATLAB and Python (Alexander Barth)
+* Advanced users:
+    * Multi Year Products and Ocean Monitoring Indicators: an overview for products consistency analysis and new data products generation (Simona Simoncelli)
+    * New data products:  how to use `DIVAnd`  to produce sliding decades and derived information (Charles Troupin)

 ### Tuesday

-Ocean reanalysis
-Data products consistency analysis
-New data products: how to better use `DIVAnd` (sliding decades) Ocean Monitoring Indicators, coastal high resolution maps Introduction to jupyter-notebook and basic `Julia` commands and major differences with `MATLAB` and `Python` Data reading
+* Introduction to jupyter-notebook (Charles Troupin)
+* Data import and data downloading (Charles Troupin)
-Preparation of topography
+* Preparation of topography (Alexander Barth)
-How to define the background field
-Parameter optimization: horizontal and vertical correlation lengths, noise-to-signal ratio
+* Estimate the noise-to-signal ratio (Jean-Marie Beckers)

 🍽️ Social dinner

 ### Wednesday

+* Definition of the background field (Charles Troupin)
+* Parameter optimization: horizontal and vertical correlation lengths (Alexander Barth)
-Computation of error field
+* Computation of the error field (Jean-Marie Beckers)
-Add advection constraint (afternoon)
+* Advection constraint: (Alexander Barth)

 ### Thursday

-Wrap-up with future development ideas:
+* In-situ data quality control and preprocessing challenge: an illustration for the CMEMS Mediterranean reanalysis at CMCC (Romain Escudier)
-* From data integration to `DIVAnd`: how to harmonize the workflow
+* From data integration to `DIVAnd`: how to harmonize the workflow (Charles Troupin)
-* Use of residuals to discard non-representative data in the climatology
+* Use of residuals to discard non-representative data in the climatology: (Jean-Marie Beckers)
-* Consistency analysis of `DIVAnd` output with reference products
+* Concluding remarks on consistency analysis of `DIVAnd` output with reference products: (Simona Simoncelli) 🕒 *Meeting closure:* 3 PM.

-Afternoon (finish at 3PM), parallel session:
-SeaDataCloud Product Meeting
-🕒 *Meeting closure:* 3 PM.
+* Follow-up meeting for SeaDataCloud partners: WP11 meeting on the new products (SeaDataCloud partners)

 ## Preparation